websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/defining-headers-and-footers/managing-master-pages.md

 1. Open the Actions Menu for a Master Page Template and select one of the options listed below:

     * **Edit:** Configure the Master Page Template.
-Alternatively, you can edit the Master Page Template for a page through the page's [*Look and Feel* Menu](../building-and-managing-content-pages/editing-content-pages.md#look-and-feel), by clicking the *Edit Master* button.
+Alternatively, you can edit a page's Master Page Template through the page's [Look and Feel Menu](../building-and-managing-content-pages/editing-content-pages.md#look-and-feel), by clicking the *Edit Master* button.

     * **Change Thumbnail:** Select a thumbnail image to display for the Master Page Template's card in the *Masters* tab